MenxLi/lfss/Readme.md

 [![PyPI](https://img.shields.io/pypi/v/lfss)](https://pypi.org/project/lfss/)

 My experiment on a lightweight file/object storage service.
-It stores small files and metadata in sqlite, large files in the filesystem, and serves them through a simple REST API.
+It stores small files and metadata in sqlite, large files in the filesystem.
-Tested on 2 million files, and it works fine... thanks to the sqlite database!
+Tested on 2 million files, and it works fine...

 Usage:
 ```sh